Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Introduction and main results

 In various settings the conjecture is far from new.
 For instance, Part \ref{C1}, often referred to as the multiplicity problem, is stated in, say, \cite{ALM} in full generality exactly as above.
 For convex hypersurfaces in $\R^{2n}$, it is included in Ekeland's monograph, \cite[p.\ 198]{Ek}, and apparently it was a well-known open question already then.
 Thus, since convex hypersurfaces are dynamically convex (see \cite{HWZ:convex}), our first result establishes Ekeland's variant of the conjecture and, in fact, is more general.
 (Dynamical convexity is the lower bound $n+1$, the same as for ellipsoids, for the Conley--Zehnder index of closed orbits.
 This condition is in general less restrictive than convexity; see \cite{CE1, CE2, CGHi, DGRZ} and also \cite{AM, GM}.)
 For non-degenerate flows, Ekeland's conjecture was proved in \cite{LZ} (see also \cite{Lo}) for convex hypersurfaces and in \cite{GK} in the dynamically convex case.
 Recently, again in the non-degenerate setting, the dynamical convexity condition has been significantly relaxed to a very minor restriction on the index; see \cite{DLLW1, DLLW2, GGMa} and references therein.

 Without the non-degeneracy requirement, the previously known lower bound on the number of prime closed orbits is only $\lceil n/2 \rceil+1$, i.e., roughly $n/2$, and the full form of dynamical convexity is used in the proofs; see \cite{DL, GG:LS} and also \cite{LZ, Wa2} for earlier results.
 As we have already mentioned, in Theorem \ref{thm:mult} we improve this lower bound to $n$, i.e., by roughly a factor of two.
-(When $n=3$ or $4$, the lower bound $3$ has been established in \cite{Wa1, WHL}.)
+(When $n=3$ and $4$, the lower bounds $3$ and, respectively, $4$ have been established in \cite{Wa1, WHL}.)

 Imposing the symmetry condition somewhat simplifies the question.
 In this case, the existence of $n$ prime closed orbits on convex hypersurfaces was proved in \cite{LLZ} without the non-degeneracy requirement and then in \cite{GM} under a less restrictive dynamical convexity type condition; see also \cite{ALM} for other relevant results.
 Our second main result, Theorem \ref{thm:HZ}, establishes a particular case of Part \ref{C2} and asserts that a Reeb flow with finitely many prime closed orbits must have exactly $n$ such orbits, provided that the flow is non-degenerate and $M$ is centrally symmetric.
 The lower bound $n$ is known to hold due to either non-degeneracy or, independently, symmetry, and the new point is the upper bound.